 Social media is a platform for interaction rather than advertisement but with search network you’re advertising to people who are looking for your specific services or products.

 4. Faster Than SEO

 A huge drawback with SEO is that it can take months before you notice any results thanks to competition and the time it take to “prove itself”.
 This is not the case with Google Ads.
-Once your AdWords campaign goes live, ads will appear and you’ll get instant results, like visitor data.
+Once your Google Ads campaign goes live, ads will appear and you’ll get instant results, like visitor data.

 Not only will this bring in a little bit of money right away, but because of its speed, you have the time to discover how effective your keywords are, which can then be used to construct an effective SEO campaign based on your Google Ads data.

 I personally love SEO and think having an SEO plan is a key to part of your online success.
 That being said, PPC will get you to the top of the search results in minutes.

 There’s no point in investing in advertising if you don’t know if it’s working.
 With Google Ads, that will never be an issue.

 Google Ads has built-in capabilities that both track and report on your return on investment (ROI).
 The setup is fairly simple to complete on your own, or a web developer can quickly set your account up correctly.

 Once setup is complete, you’re able to track web form submissions, e-commerce sales, phone calls, and even offline sales that were closed via phone calls or in person.

 Plus, the reports will show you exactly which keywords and ads are driving the most sales, allowing you to allocate your budget accordingly and maximize your ROI.